-Now is the best time for buying an umbrella to shade you from the direct sun of the summer sun.
+Now is the best time for buying an umbrella to shade you from the direct rays of the summer sun.
 A good patio umbrella can make your patio or deck into additional living space and could be the most used relaxation and entertainment area of your home.
 A good umbrella can easily allow you to entertain well into the Spring and Fall months.
 Some umbrellas have vents to allow for air flow.

 Buying an Umbrella

 There are many factors to consider when buying an umbrella.

 - Umbrella Style – market (straight up the umbrella) or cantilever (overhanging umbrella)